evagabriela/WDI/curriculum/week-02/01-pseudo-code/README.md

 #### You Do: Milk and eggs (15 min)

-1. Write pseudocode that gets me (errr...  um...
-THAT programmer) to buy milk and eggs.
+1. Write pseudocode that gets the programmer to buy milk and eggs.

 > Instructor Note: See possible solution in the solutions folder [here](solutions/eggs.MD)